top of page

 BEFORE YOU WRITE A COMMUNICATION PLAN

 • Review your organization’s mission, vision, and values.
 Every campaign or project the comms team produces should support the organization’s mission and values.
-By reviewing them at the beginning of your planning, you can keep them top-of-mind as you write key messages and related content for different channels.
+By reviewing them at the beginning of your planning, you can keep them top-of-mind as you write key messages and related content.

 • Use the strategic plan and annual operating budget to identify projects that will require communications support.
 If you are lucky, the budget will be finalized and include the strategic plan initiatives each project supports.
 If not, review the strategic plan as a reminder of your organization’s one-, five-, and 10-year goals.
 With long-term goals in mind, you will be able to create messages that put your messaging in perspective.